johnjmikucki/tutorial/en/css/README.md

         margin-bottom: 70px;
     }

-    .cat h2 a, .post h2 a:visited {
+    .cat h2 a, .cat h2 a:visited {
         color: #000000;
     }
 ```